 In AD 54, Nero, son of a distinguished Roman family, succeeded Claudius as the Emperor of Rome.
 As a young man with refined taste his artistic research both scandalized and fascinated his contemporaries.
 His atrocities (including the murder of his own mother) and his weaknesses sullied the name of his family.
 Faced by a revolt, he committed suicide in AD 68.
 Paul called upon Nero (Acts 25:10 ff) whose authority he respected (Romans 13:1 ff).
 The loyalty of the Christians of Rome was cruelly rewarded by one of the worst barbaric tyrants in history: in AD 64, Rome was seriously damaged by fire and Nero diverted suspicions of his own responsibility by ordering massive arrests and executions of the Christians whom he subsequently blamed for the fire.
 By so doing Nero created a legal precedent transforming dislike of Christianity into official repression.
 The first epistle of Peter echoes this situation.

-- i.
+i.
 The Apostle Peter wrote the epistle of 1 Peter from Rome shortly before the outbreak of the persecution described above.
-How would you describe the government (the Roman Emperor) that Peter lived under? - ii.
-Would you say this King was friendly to Christians?
-Why or why not?
+How would you describe the government (the Roman Emperor) that Peter lived under?